Private California Colleges & Universities (AICCU)

 Thanks to an agreement signed March 17, 2015 between the California Community Colleges and several HBCUs, California community college students who complete certain academic requirements are guaranteed transfer to a participating HBCU.

 Transferring to Out of State University

 Students from Modesto Junior College transfer to universities and colleges all over the country and beyond.
 Because there is little or no formal articulation with institutions outside of California, preparing to transfer will require additional effort to gather the necessary information.
 Modesto Junior College counselors are able to assist you with that effort.
-The Career Development and Transfer Center has a library of out-of-state college catalogs for students to check out and take to a counseling appointment.
+The Transfer Center has a library of out-of-state college catalogs for students to check out and take to a counseling appointment.
 The following links provide you with a guide to help you understand what kind of information you need and where to find it.